lando/vitepress-theme-default-plus/docs/config/config.md

   Emails that exhaust the search without resolving (i.e. they ran out of history or hit `maxStalePages`) are negative-cached so they aren't retried on every build.
 To force a re-resolve after a contributor connects their email to GitHub, delete the cache file.
 Emails that are merely cut off by `maxPages` are NOT negative-cached, so a subsequent build with a higher `maxPages` will pick them up.

   In CI, set `GITHUB_TOKEN` (GitHub Actions sets this for you automatically) or `GH_TOKEN`.
-Without a token the resolver silently degrades and unresolved contributors keep their `mailto:` link as before.
+Without a token the resolver silently degrades and unresolved contributors keep their `mailto:` link if `mailtoFallback` allows it.

 ## Feeds